membrane/api-gateway/distribution/examples/openapi/README.md

 ## Configuration

-To utilize the plugin, simply include the `<apiDocs />` tag an endpoint.
+To utilize the plugin, simply include the `<apiDocs />` tag at an endpoint.

 ```xml
 <router>